Information About Gareth - Cardiff teacher - (2 reviews)

-Lessons will mainly focus on technique, followed by performance, a 60/40 split.
+Lessons will mainly focus on technique, followed by performance, typically a 60/40 split.

 I am more than happy to prepare students for ABRSM exams, but this is not a necessity.
-If you are wanting lessons just for enjoyment, that's fine too!
+If you are requiring lessons just for enjoyment, that's fine too!